CRETE TRAVEL ARTICLESPlan your trip to Crete the smart way

 Georgioupolis, also spelled Georgioupoli, is a small fishing village that features a main village square, a marina, two sandy beaches separated by a river, resorts, hotels, shops and welcoming tavernas.
 The village of Georgioupolis belongs to the Apokoronas...

 Do you only have one week available and you want to spend it in Crete?
 Most people will tell you that's way too little time for such a big island.
 Don't listen to anyone and just book your flights!
 You'll see amazing places in Crete wherever you may go, so it doesn't...

 If you're in Heraklion and you're seeking for activities to do with kids, take a look at this guide to visiting Cretaquarium Thalassokosmos.
 Your children are going to love every minute of this visit, you can take my word for it.
 What Is CretAquarium?
 Cretaquarium is...

-Crete is the largest Greek island and an awesome vacation destination.
+Crete is the largest Greek island and an awesome vacation destination, a Greek island for older couples, as well as for younger ones.
 It is one of the Greek islands that have airports.
-Whatever your travel style, your passions and your budget, you'll find something to love about Crete.
-This travel guide shares information on how...
+Whatever your travel style, your passions and your budget, you'll find something to...

 Menies Beach is one of the most beautiful wild beaches of Chania.
 Located on Rodopos Peninsula, Menies beach is accessible only by car or boat.
 Here are photos and travel tips to help you plan your trip to Menies Beach